Vegetarian Green Chile and Pinto Bean Layered Mexican Casserole

 - In a different colander, drain the whole green chiles.

-- Heat the oil in a large pan, then saute onions, green peppers, minced garlic, and ground cumin.
+- Heat the oil in a large pan, then saute onions, green peppers, minced garlic, and ground cumin (affiliate link).
 Season with a little salt.

 - Add the drained pinto beans, cook about 3-4 minutes, then mash slightly.